Click to download now, finish the installation quickly, and directly unlock the "all-round experience"

 ⚖️ Pros & Cons Analysis

-- ✅ The Good: The "Pay for what you use" feature is a consumer-friendly disruption to the traditional flat-fee parking model.
+- ✅ The Good: The "pay for what you use" post-payment feature is a market leader in fairness and cost-saving for the consumer.

-- ❌ The Bad: Heavy reliance on mobile connectivity; users in underground or low-signal areas may struggle to start or end sessions.
+- ❌ The Bad: Heavy reliance on stable cellular data; users in underground or high-interference areas may struggle to start or end sessions promptly.

 🛠️ Room for Improvement